prairie-guy/parallel_zip/README.md

 ## Real-World Workflows

-Move beyond toy examples to see how `parallel_zip` handles real data processing tasks.
+Move beyond basic examples to see how `parallel_zip` handles more compplex processing tasks.

 #### Batch File Operations
 ```python